 In This Article

-The Réminiscence house has made a wonderful gift to our children's candy, by naming one of its scents Marshmallow.
-The latter is part of the Les notes gourmands collection.
-By slipping sweet notes into perfumes, perfumers appeal to the hedonic values of our early childhood.
-The taste aspect is highlighted, but also the repressive side Against all expectations, marshmallow is not only found in gourmet flavors.
-We will discover it in oriental fragrances as in D&G for women by Dolce & Gabbana.
-Here, the marshmallow is positioned as a base note, alongside heliotrope, vanilla and sandalwood.
-Floral, soft and suave, D&G is an ode to femininity.
-Another oriental floral fragrance composed of marshmallow is Ultrared by Paco Rabanne, which combines marshmallow, jasmine and star anise.
-Marshmallow can also be found at the heart of floral fragrances, as in Mademoiselle Guerlain by Guerlain.
-Here, we discover the heart note marshmallow associated with orange blossom, for an essence described as a hymn to joy and freedom.
+The Réminiscence house has immortalized the delightful marshmallow scent in one of its fragrances, simply named "Marshmallow," part of the Les notes gourmands collection.
+Perfumers incorporate these sweet notes to invoke the pleasure and nostalgia of our early years.
+The focus is not just on the taste but also the comforting, nostalgic aspect of the scent.
+Contrary to popular belief, the aroma of marshmallow is not confined to gourmand fragrances.
+It appears in oriental fragrances like D&G for women by Dolce & Gabbana, where marshmallow is a base note paired with heliotrope, vanilla, and sandalwood.
+Floral, soft, and suave, D&G is a tribute to femininity.
+Another oriental floral fragrance featuring marshmallow is Ultrared by Paco Rabanne, which blends marshmallow, jasmine, and star anise.
+Marshmallow can also be found at the heart of floral fragrances, as in Mademoiselle Guerlain by Guerlain, where the heart note of marshmallow is paired with orange blossom, creating an essence described as a hymn to joy and freedom.

 Fun Fact: In addition to their delightful aroma, marshmallows have a unique texture, thanks to the use of gelatin or other gelling agents that give the confection its characteristic spongy and elastic feel.

 Marshmallow, with its sweet, soft, and fluffy aroma, holds a special place in our hearts due to its association with childhood memories.
 Marshmallow is utilized in cosmetics and perfumery, blending harmoniously with floral, fruity, oriental, citrus, or woody fragrances.